 Turn your mind away from the world and worldly things so that there is this quiet place where Jesus can come and show Himself to you according to the power of your understanding.
-So to speak, let go of every day, spend time in solitude, disconnected from all that is modern life if you desire closeness to Lord.
+Let go of every day and spend time in solitude, disconnected from all that is modern life, if you desire closeness to Lord.

 2. Say a cheerful prayer

-By asking we humbly acknowledge that we need His help.
+By begging, we acknowledge that we need His help.
 Prayer is also what brings us out of sin.
 In this sense, prayer is the cure for bodily and spiritual healing, which cleanses man in an unseen way.

 Prayer made in joy, with a cheerful soul, brings man closer to Jesus.
-It would be desirable to pray at all times, and in good times and bad to ask, to give thanks, to bless.
-At all times we need the Lord to be close to us.
-Pray for at least one hour both in the evening and in the morning if you want to get closer to Him.
+It would be desirable to pray at all times and in good times and wrong to ask, give thanks, and bless.
+At all times, we need the Lord to be close to us.
+Pray for at least one hour in the evening and the morning if you want to get closer to Him.
 Pray with attention.

 You must seek Him with all your heart, with all your being.
-Prayer made with the whole soul and the whole mind restores contact with Him.
-However far away we feel ourselves to be, through prayer we return to the heavenly Father.
+Prayer is made with the whole soul, and the entire mind restores contact with Him.
+However far away we feel ourselves to be, we return to the heavenly Father through prayer.

 3. Read the Bible

-The Bible is in a sense the biography of God in this world.
-Indeed the Incomprehensible One with the mind has described Himself in some sense.
+The Bible is, in a sense, the biography of God in this world.
+Indeed the Incomprehensible One with the mind has described Himself for some reason.

-The New Testament Scriptures are a biography of the God of the Incarnate in this world.
+The New Testament Scriptures are a biography of the God of the Incarnate.
 They tell how God, to reveal Himself to people, sent God the Son, who became incarnate and became man, and as the man told people all about what God is, all that God wants from this world and the people in it.

-By reading you will learn the means to escape the burden of sin.
-In short, you will learn the complete history of sin and sinfulness and the complete history of righteousness and justice.
+By reading, you will learn how to escape sin’s burden.
+In short, you will learn the complete history of corruption, sinfulness, righteousness, and justice.

 Why Lent last 40 days?